sgchun/nps/README.md

      ```
      With this format, NPS will not run automatic data harmonization procedures.
 The user need to ensure that the summary statistics file does not include InDels, tri-allelic SNPs or duplicated markers and that all SNPs of training genotypes files have non-missing summary statistics.
 If these requirements are violated, NPS will report an error and terminate.

 2. **Training genotypes in the qctool dosage format.** NPS supports the dosage format for the genotype data of training cohort.
 We use [qctool](https://www.well.ox.ac.uk/~gav/qctool/) to generate these files (See [instructions](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps)).
-The genotype files need to be split by chromosomes for parallelization, and for each chromosome, the file should be named as "chrom*N*.*DataSetTag*.dosage.gz."
+The genotype files need to be split by chromosomes for parallelization, and for each chromosome, the file should be named as "chrom*N*.*DatasetTag*.dosage.gz."
 These files are space-delimited compressed text files with the first six columns providing the marker information and rest of columns specifying the allelic dosage of that marker in each individual:

    ```
    chromosome SNPID rsid position alleleA alleleB trainI2 trainI3 trainI39 trainI41 trainI58